luis14fermin/weather-app/README.md

 - Made a reusable modal for Search results and favorites
   - Allowed me to reuse the component for displaying a list of similar selectable items without reinventing the wheel
 - Used Rechart library for charts and graphs
-  - Chose it since it's very customizable and good documentation
+  - Chose it since it's very customizable and has good documentation
   - Leveraged ComponentType for easy abstraction when showing which graph to render
-  - Allowed the user to compare only to current location when viewing a searched location since it's the only time I have more than one data set
+  - Allowed comparisons between a searched location and the current location, the only case with more than one dataset
 - Forecast renders a 24hour view and 7 day view
   - If viewing today's forecast it shows the 24 hours starting from current time
   - If viewing a different date it shows the 24 hours starting from midnight
   - Mapped Icons to Forecast strings as an easy way to access visuals when mapping data
-  - Forecast for each day of the week gets the high and low, and most occurring string forecast to determine the icon
+  - The week forecast captures the high and low temperatures and the most frequent weather condition to determine the icon
 - Went with a mobile first design so responsiveness is baked into my structure
   - Resulted in only one media query needed to tweak the responsiveness
 - Used vanilla CSS for styling (personal preference for fun)